sonali22000/Kinda-Team18/neda.md

 There are some features related to ACTIVITIES part in kindergarten:

-   +  A list of the available programss that take place at the kindergarten, such as art, music, or field trips and details about the schedule and fees.
+   +  A list of the available programs that take place at the kindergarten, such as art, music, or field trips and details about the schedule and fees.

    + A detailed description of the curriculum, including the subjects taught and the approach to learning.

    + A monthly or weekly calendar that displays the upcoming activities, such as field trips, festivals, and special events.

    + Details about each activity, including the date, time, location, and description.

    + Fields to enter the child's name, age, and grade level.

    + A form that allows parents to sign up their child for specific activities or events.